fidelity/seq2pat/joss/paper.md

 where users spend at least a minimum amount of time on certain items that have specific price ranges.
-Such constraints limit the output and are much more effective in knowledge discovery compared to an arbitrary large set of frequent click-streams.
+Such constraints limit the output and are much more effective in knowledge discovery compared to an arbitrarily large set of frequent click-streams.
 Despite their applicability, when it comes to off-the-shelf tools, the library support for sequential pattern mining remains limited,